anton-smirnov-robert/weaver/content/note/literature note on Hayek1945.md

 #### The market mechanism as a wider range of applicability (social phenomena)
 The decentralized plans of _self-interested actors_ — e.g. consumers and sellers aiming at maximizing their own benefit — constitute the _competition_ for Hayek.
-It therefore posseses an extensive aspect (e.g. more actors, sellers or consumers, increase the competition).
+It therefore possesses an extensive aspect (e.g. more actors, sellers or consumers, increase the competition).
 Hayek concludes that humans have used the market system for a long time without understanding it.
 In fact, according to him, the mechanism he describes has something to do with nearly all social phenomena because (he reports a quote from Whitehead): “Civilization advances by extending the number of important operations which we can perform without thinking about them.”

 > [!quote]